 - A history of mood disorders running in the family

 - A history of substance abuse running in the family

 Signs and Symptoms of Impulse Control Disorder

-The most common signs and symptoms of impulse control disorder mostly vary based on the age of the child or adolescent suffering from them.
+The most common signs and symptoms of impulse control disorder tend to vary based on the age of the child or adolescent suffering from the condition.